capy-language/capy/README.md

 x : My_Type = 42;
 ```

-When you combine this with reflection, you end up with an extremely powerful system of generics
+When combined with reflection, this is the basis of Capy's extremely powerful system of generics.

 ```cpp
 InlineVec :: (comptime SubType, comptime capacity: usize) -> type {